swajeet01/malang/docs/basics.md

 our program, you know that every C program start from the `main` function.
 In MALang the program starts from `BEGIN` keyword.

-The `BEGIN` keyword start a block.
-Every block must be closed with the `END` keyword, In this case its also the end of the program.
+The `BEGIN` keyword starts a block.
+Every block must be closed with the `END` keyword, In this case it's also the end of the program.

 `println` is an _action_, which is a macro definition in `MALang.h`, it prints a string followed by a newline character.